ryantanwk/Ghidra-Type-Recovery-Plugin/README.md

 PROGRAMNAME was developed and tested on Ubuntu 18.04.3LTS and deployed on Ghidra v9.1.

+## Installation

+Install [Ghidra][ghidra].

+Clone this repository to your device.

+Create a soft-link to 'src' named 'ghidra_scripts' in the home directory using the 'ln' CLI command.

+> sudo ln -s <path to 'src'> <path to home directory>/ghidra_scripts

 ## Usage on Ubuntu 18.04.3LTS

-Install [Ghidra][ghidra].

-Download this repository and create a soft-link to 'src' named 'ghidra_scripts' in the home directory.
+Launch Ghidra.

 Run the script 'VSA_IR.java' from Ghidra's GUI.